 Magnesium Chloride is one snow and ice melt chemical with a known negative environmental impact.
-The general “environmental impact” is actually way more personal – over time, it will have a direct bearing on our homes and our lives.
+The actual “environmental impact” is way more personal – over time, it will have a direct bearing on our homes and our lives.
 Surprised?
-Here is how real it is:
+Find out how:

 There are two widespread and worrisome applications: